LukaszAGH/X-ray-superlattice-diffraction/README.md

 - Even though this is a simplified public release, it allows virtually unlimited XRD simulation configurations.

 - All results are saved as a single combined image containing diffraction spectra and performance metrics.

+- The parallel version (`x_ray_spectra_gen_multithread_cpu.py`) splits the angle range into chunks processed by separate CPU cores.

+- A high-performance CUDA-accelerated version is located in the cuda_gpu/ directory for users with NVIDIA graphics cards.
 ---

 ## 🧑‍🔬 Citation / Usage in Publications